PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: 1000000

-.. versionchanged:: 4.1.0
-  The packet and query caches are distinct.
-Previously, this setting was used for both the packet and query caches.
-See :ref:`setting-max-packet-cache-entries` for the packet-cache setting.

 Maximum number of entries in the query cache.
 1 million (the default) will generally suffice for most installations.